rubyworks/smeagol/README.md

 See the API documentation for more details about each field.

-## BUILDING

-To generate a static site use the the `build` command.

-    $ cd /path/to/wiki
-    $ smeagol build

-By default the build will be placed in `public/` in the wiki repo.
-To use an alternate destination use the `-d`/`--dir` options.

-    $ smeagol build -d /path/to/site

-The default location can be changed in `settings.yml` via the `static` field.

 ## UPDATING

 Updating only works when using the Smeagol server.
 It does not work for static